 Companies that provide access to the Internet should not be able to play favorites.
 For us, this is the definition of “Open Internet.”
 The term “net neutrality” is a component of an Open Internet.
-Recently, the FCC issued a rulemaking on net neutrality.
-We support that rulemaking.
-But unfortunately, much hard work protecting the currently Open Internet remains to be done.
+In June of 2015, the FCC issued a rulemaking on net neutrality.
+We supported that rulemaking.
+In December of 2017, the FCC modified that order to remove much of its protections.
+Unfortunately, more hard work protecting the currently Open Internet remains to be done.
 Those who have an economic or political interest in limiting access to the Internet will continue to press to close the Internet.
-These tools include court rooms, on Capitol Hill and regulatory agencies around the world.
+These tools include courtrooms, on Capitol Hill and regulatory agencies around the world.
 The small amount of ground gained in the past few years may be eroded without continued advocacy and vigilance.

 The FCC’s Open Internet order represents a success for our industry and we should all be pleased with it.
 However, those who oppose an open and fair Internet will not give up.
 We will continue to be leaders protecting gains we’ve recently made, and ensuring that access to the Internet remains as open as possible.
 We hope you will join us as we continue to fight for an open Internet, innovation, and customer choice.

 One of the most crucial factors to curbing online abuse is the quality of abuse reports that get submitted to Internet infrastructure help desks.
 All too often, abuse reports are often either directed to the wrong provider or contain insufficient information to take action. i2Coalition members have been proactive in educating stakeholders on both where […]

 Impending Changes to India’s Internet Intermediary Rules Raise Concern for Indian Technology Innovation, Free Speech and Global Competitiveness